Factbox: Wealth and philanthropy of Bill and Melinda Gates

 DIVISION OF ASSETS

-Washington is one of only nine community property states.
-That presumes that most property acquired over the course of a marriage belongs jointly to the spouses and is divided equally in a divorce.
+As one of few community property Washington state law presumes that most property acquired over the course of a marriage belongs jointly to the spouses and is divided equally in a divorce.

 The spouses can also agree that certain assets are separate property, meaning they belong to one of them.
 Inheritances often fall in this category.